nakranimohit0/azure-docs/articles/virtual-desktop/virtual-desktop-fall-2019/set-up-scaling-script.md

 >[!NOTE]
 >*SessionThresholdPerCPU* doesn't restrict the number of sessions on the VM.
 This parameter only determines when new VMs need to be started to load-balance the connections.
 To restrict the number of sessions, you need to follow the instructions [Set-RdsHostPool](/powershell/module/windowsvirtualdesktop/set-rdshostpool/) to configure the *MaxSessionLimit* parameter accordingly.

-During the off-peak usage time, the job determines which session host VMs should shut down based on the *MinimumNumberOfRDSH* parameter.
-The job will set the session host VMs to drain mode to prevent new sessions connecting to the hosts.
+During the off-peak usage time, the job determines how many session host VMs should be shut down based on the *MinimumNumberOfRDSH* parameter.
 If you set the *LimitSecondsToForceLogOffUser* parameter to a non-zero positive value, the job will notify any currently signed in users to save their work, wait the configured amount of time, and then force the users to sign out.
 Once all user sessions on the session host VM have been signed out, the job will shut down the VM.
+The job will set the session host VMs to drain mode to prevent new sessions from connecting to the hosts before the shutdown and reset it back after the shutdown.

 If you set the *LimitSecondsToForceLogOffUser* parameter to zero, the job will allow the session configuration setting in specified group policies to handle signing off user sessions.
 To see these group policies, go to **Computer Configuration** > **Policies** > **Administrative Templates** > **Windows Components** > **Terminal Services** > **Terminal Server** > **Session Time Limits**.
 If there are any active sessions on a session host VM, the job will leave the session host VM running.
-If there are no active sessions, the job will shut down the session host VM.
+If there are no active sessions i.e only after all sessions are logged off, the job will shut down the session host VM.

 The job runs periodically based on a set recurrence interval.
 You can change this interval based on the size of your Windows Virtual Desktop environment, but remember that starting and shutting down virtual machines can take some time, so remember to account for the delay.
 We recommend setting the recurrence interval to every 15 minutes.